 7. Gorgeous Weather

 The Florida Keys are known for having perfect weather almost all year round.
-Key West never gets truly cold, but the best time for a visit to Key West is between March and May.
+Key West is one of the warmest places in winter in Florida, but the best time for a visit to Key West is between March and May.
 This is when the winter crowds taper away but hurricane season hasn’t hit yet.

 During these months, the weather in Key West will average between 80-85 degrees Fahrenheit, perfect weather to explore Key West and all it has to offer.